Jarred-Sumner/git-peek/README.md

 # git-peek

-Quickly open a remote Git repository with your local text editor into a temporary folder.
+`git peek` is the fastest way to open a remote Git repository with your local text editor.

+![./demo.gif]

 ## Usage: